kishankumar8/ALL-ABOUT/README.md

 💻 I’m focused on learning programming, building small projects , enhance the projects with day by day learning and improving my
 Programming Languages: C,
 Web Technologies: HTML, CSS,
-Other Skills: Git & GitHub, Data machine
+Other Skills: Git & GitHub,
+machine
 🚀 My Projects (Beginner
 A simple Python game where the computer selects a random number, and the player